-The Elective Visual Arts curriculum in Years 9 & 10 is a rigorous course designed to build a depth of understanding of the historical art as well as Practical artmaking.
-The focus of this program is to develop a skill set for Elective Visual Arts Students that will prepare them for success in both the IBDP and HSC Visual Arts course.
+The Elective Visual Arts curriculum in Years 9 & 10 is a rigorous course designed to build a depth of understanding of historical art as well as practical artmaking.
+In Visual Arts and Photography and Digital Media we follow the Australian Curriculum.
+The focus of this program is to develop a skill set for Elective Visual Arts students that will prepare them for success in both the IBDP and HSC Visual Arts courses.

 There are two tiers to the program, a practical artmaking (70%) and a critical and historical study component (30%).
-The practical component offers students the opportunity to develop their own practical artmaking skills through a variety of media, such as painting and drawing, digital photography, time based art, as well as ceramic and sculptural installations.
-While, the research and written component of the course will serve to prepare students for the deep, abstract, analytical thinking and contextual links required of the IBDP and HSC Visual Art courses.
+The practical component offers students the opportunity to develop their own practical artmaking skills through a variety of media, such as painting and drawing, digital photography, time-based art, as well as ceramic and sculptural installations.
+The research and written component of the course will serve to prepare students for the deep, abstract, analytical thinking and contextual links required of the IBDP and HSC Visual Art courses.

 This course is open to any student with some experience of art with a desire to further their passion and understanding.
 Students must be actively involved in all classroom activities and tutorials to improve their ability and understanding.
-The students will need to be motivated and organised to optimise their time inside and outside of classes.
+Students will need to be motivated and organised to optimise their time inside and outside of classes.

-It is an expectation that students who study will provide at least one piece of art work to be displayed in the Annual Art exhibition.
+It is an expectation that students who study will provide at least one piece of artwork to be displayed in the Annual Art exhibition.